 In House Fulfillment Optimization

 Fulfilling orders for your own ecommerce business is something that you may have begun doing without much planning or even a conscious decision.
 DIY fulfillment is often learned progressively through mistakes made along the way.
 The purpose of this guide is to help you prevent a few of those mistakes while saving some time and money.
 Before we get started it's worth asking the question: "Is fulfilling my own orders really the best course?"
 There are benefits to outsourcing and benefits to doing it in house.
-A more helpful question might be: Can I outsource fulfillment at the level of quality and communication I require with the flexibility I need for less than I can do it in house, when all costs are considered?
+A more helpful question might be: Can I outsource fulfillment at the level of quality and communication I require with the flexibility I need for what it would cost to do it in-house when all costs are considered?

-When you outsource your fulfillment, but not your customer service you may create a gap in your customer service system.
+One important system to consider is how customer service will be handled.
+Can the fulfillment house take shipping related customer service calls?
+When you outsource your fulfillment, but not your customer service you may create a gap in your system.
 Your CSRs have to wait on the fulfillment house for answers.
 When responses are slow, your company and your CSRs assume responsibility.
-Why can't you tell your customer if their package has shipped?
+Why can't you tell your customers if their package has shipped?
 Because until you hear back, you don't know.
 This is a tough item to quantify but any "fail" that affects your customer directly carries a significant cost.
 In fact 89% of customers have stopped doing business with a company after a bad experience.

 In house Fulfillment Tips